 As the sluggish economy is continuing it's slow return, consumers have turned to DIY'ing (Doing It Yourself) to try to save a buck.
 Paired with extensive information that is available on the internet, the idea of DIY has lured many a consumer to buy questionable goods online, in hopes of trying to save some money.
 And while some things are definitely worth doing yourself, most if not all plastic surgery should be reserved for professionals.

-As seen on The Rachael Ray Show, Dr. Anthony Youn speaks to the DIY plastic surgery phenomenon, "What we're finding is that people have pretty easy access to injectable treatments that you can buy from other countries, other countries that aren't as developed and they don't have quite the safety mechanisms that we have in the United States."
+Dr. Anthony Youn speaks to the DIY plastic surgery phenomenon, "What we're finding is that people have pretty easy access to injectable treatments that you can buy from other countries, other countries that aren't as developed and they don't have quite the safety mechanisms that we have in the United States."

 No only is the quality of the product suspect and not guaranteed, the large majority of treatments require expertise that cannot be learned in 10 minutes on Youtube.
 Even for something that seems relatively simple, such as injectables or BOTOX, aestheticians are required to undergo extensive training and all treatments should be performed in a safe and appropriate facility, in case of any emergency.